Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 **EPIC 2 - Virtual Sessions**

-As a user, I want to be able to view all event so that I can easily content that it appealling to me
+As a user, I want to be able to view all events so that I can easily locate content that is appealing to me

-As a user, I want to be able to easily browse an events details so that I decide whether it is something that I would like to attend
+As a user, I want to be able to easily browse an events details so that I can decide whether it is something that I would like to attend

-As a user, I want to be able to seach for events so that I narrow the seminars down to events that interest me or return to a specific page
+As a user, I want to be able to search for events so that I narrow the seminars down to events that interest me or return to a specific page

-As a user, I want to be able to easily register my attendance so that I be sent the links before the class starts
+As a user, I want to be able to easily register my attendance so that I can be sent the links before the class starts

 As a user, I want to be able to easily cancel my attendance so that no longer receive links to the seminar